dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

 set up, you then do step (6), disabling the clock, but do not do step (5), which actually refers to the case that you are completely done with this configuration and want to reconfigure the pin in a different way.

+### Extension: Use GPIO interrupts for sonar

+Rather than just put the LED pwm in your interrupt handler, you can put the sonar functionality in there.

+   1. Periodically you will trigger the sonar (say every 100ms).
+   The code for this is in the interrupt handler, and just checks how long since it was last triggered and, if more than 100ms starts.

+   2. You use the pi to generate an interrupt when the echo input goes from low (no signal) to hi (signal).

+Making a GPIO pin generate an interrupt is useful for many other things in the class, so this is a good baby step.

+First, configure the pi to:
+   1. Use the pin as an `input` and as a `pulldown` (so you don't pick up random environmental noise from the pin, which can act as an antennae).

+   2. Have the pin raise an interrupt when it detects a rising edge.

+   3. As with the timer, we also have to enable general interrupts, so configure the general interrupts (chapter 7) to be tied to the GPIO pin you picked.
+The IRQ table on page 113 is kind of confusing, so you'll have to think about what it probably means (hint: 49).

+   4. In the interrupt handler: you'll have to figure out if your pin caused the interrupt (`EVENT_DETECT`) and, then, clear it.

+Test this code by running power through an LED (to bring down the current) and touching your input wire to the LED leg.
+If you print out in the interrupt handler when it triggers, this should match when you touch.
+Singe speed of light is much faster than people, you may get multiple prints for a single touch.

+Now restructure your sonar code to use this interrupt to detect when an pulse has returned and caused echo to go high.